aishahsenin/SprixAlgo/README.txt

 Work plan

+12/2/16 (Friday)
+- Sort form
+	- No. of index
+	- Values in the index (form will generate the amount of fields here)

 10/2/2016 (Wednesday)
 - [TODO] Input page for each for the algorithms, forms!
 - [DONE] Need to add relevant database to support the data model